foxiepaws/goattrk2/readme.txt

 accordingly.
 If you encounter anomalies in the sound (such as ADSR bugs caused by unpredictable timing variation) you can try disabling the optimizations.
 Normally this is not necessary, but is included just in case.

+FULL BUFFERING - in some cases, especially with multispeeds, the "standard" or per-channel buffering is not enough and will still produce ADSR errors.
+This enables a functionality similar to the ZP ghost regs, where the previous frame's SID data is copied to the SID at the beginning of the play call for maximum stability.
+Will use more rastertime and imply the same problems with sound effect playback as the ZP ghost regs, so use only when necessary.

 6. File/data formats description